scenario-extraction/scenarios_in_CarMaker/BA_Philipp/Readme.txt

 Version: April 29, 2020

+Dear user,

+instead of creating one large "Readme" file I decided to use a decentralised approach where I document each folder's, script's or function's purpose at their own location.
+For this purpose I created multiple text files called "Readme" or "Remark" which explain how to use the respective elements.
-Detailed documentation in the respective scripts and functions
+Furthermore I added detailed documentations and comments in the respective Matlab scripts and functions.

+If questions arrise, please feel free to contact me via email: Philippmetzger2@gmail.com

+I used as little absolute paths as possible and used relative paths instead, so most scripts and functions will run properly, if this folder structure is kept intact.
-Paths in scripts may have to be adjusted before running
+Yet, some paths in some scripts or functions may have to be adjusted before running.

+"Traffic Object Dimension Estimation" and "Traffic Sign Recognition" can be regarded as independent packages.
+They do not reference to each other in any way and can be moved to different locations independently.

 For creating and running this code I had the following installed:
 MATLAB                                                Version 9.7         (R2019b)